Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Appendix B: Finding optimal behavior

 \section{Appendix B: Finding optimal behavior}

-The signal detection model of section 3, in which the fox uses environmental cues, is defined by the discount factor $\delta$, the cost of encountering a badger $C$, the reward from catching a rabbit $R$, the initial subjective probability of being in a bad environment $q_0$, and the probability functions $p_b(\cdot)$ and $p_g(\cdot)$.
-The simpler model of section 2 is a special case of the more complex model with $p_b(\cdot)$ and $p_g(\cdot)$ as constants, so analyzing the model with cues will also provide an analysis of the simpler model.
+The signal detection model of section 3, in which the fox uses environmental cues, is defined by the discount factor $\lambda$, the cost of encountering a badger $C$, the reward from catching a rabbit $R$, the initial subjective probability of being in a bad environment $q_0$, the probabilities of badgers in the good environment ($p_g$) and in the bad environment ($p_b$), and the Gaussian distribution parameters $\mu_{g,c}$, $\sigma_{g,c}$, $\mu_{g,r}$, $\sigma_{g,r}$, $\mu_{b,c}$, $\sigma_{b,c}$, $\mu_{b,r}$, and $\sigma_{b,r}$.
+The simpler model of section 2 can be seen as a special case of the more complex model in which the cues carry no information (because the means are all the same).
+Thus, analyzing the model with cues will also provide an analysis of the simpler model.
 The problem can be framed as a Markov decision process, and can be analyzed with a dynamic programming approach \cite{bertsekas_dynamic_2005}.

 The fox knows the initial prior probability that the environment is bad, and at time step $t$ will also know the outcome of any attempts made before $t$.
 For each time step $t$ and all possible previous experience, a behavioral rule specifies the threshold cue level $u_t$ such that the fox will not dig at the burrow if the observed cue intensity, $x_t$, is greater than $u_t$.
 The only relevant aspect of previous experience is how this experience changes the current conditional probability $q_t$ that the environment is bad.
 So an optimally behaving agent will calculate $q_t$ using Bayes' rule, and use this value to determine the threshold level $u_t$.
 Thus, we can express a behavioral rule as the set of functions $u_t(q_t)$.